 How do you eat cha gio?

 Traditionally, you can eat egg rolls 2 ways.
 You can wrap them in lettuce and some herbs and dip them in nuoc cham.
-Or you can eat them in bun cha gio with vermicelli noodles, fresh herbs, and pickled vegetables.
+This is how Vietnamese people eat them as an appetizer.
+Or you can eat them with vermicelli noodles, fresh herbs, and pickled vegetables in dishes like bun cha gio and bun thit nuong.

 Did you make this dish?